jmai28/ReadyToRumble/README.md

 # Maze Project [![forthebadge](https://forthebadge.com/images/badges/made-with-java.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/contains-cat-gifs.svg)](https://forthebadge.com)
 ## Personnel

+Lee,Yuenhigh

-By: Lee,Yuenhigh and Mai,Justin
+Mai,Justin

 ## Problem Statement

 what is the Boolean value of the statement “it is possible to get from the starting position to treasure”

-if it is possible, how can we… v0?

-all ways

-shortest way (v.N)

 ## Recursive Abstraction

-TBA...
+When I am asked to

+find the Boolean value of the statement “it is possible to get from the starting position to treasure”,

+the recurisve abstraction can

+find the Boolean value of the statement “it is possible to get from the starting position to treasure” in either the north, west, east, or south direction after I have taken one step in some direction.

 ## Base Case

+It is possible to get from the starting position to treasure.

 ## English or pseudocode description of algorithm
+'''
+if it is possible to get from the starting position to treasure record the solution else \\recursive case
+  TBA...
+'''
 ## class(es), with fields and methods

+TBA...

 ## Version *N* wishlist
+-One solution
+-Fastest solution
+-All solutions(assuming there is more than one)